Added to Saved items

 Importantly, going out with someone or being married doesn't give them the right to do what they want to you - and flirting, or wearing certain clothing, is never a sign of consent.

-If someone has been drinking alcohol or doing drugs, their ability to consent to sex may be compromised.
+If you have been drinking alcohol or doing drugs, your ability to consent to sex may be compromised.
 The sexual health organisation Brook points out that legally, people who are drunk or high can't consent to sex, or any other kind of sexual activity - and having sex with someone who is very drunk is rape or sexual assault.

-If you have been assaulted, it is crucial to remember it is not your fault and you should not be afraid to get help, including from the police.
-You may need time to process what has happened, but it is key to get medical help via your GP or a walk-in centre, as you may be at risk of sexually transmitted infections or pregnancy.
+If you have been assaulted, it is not your fault and you should get help, including from the police.
+You may need time to process what has happened, but it is important to get medical help from your doctor or a walk-in centre, as you may be at risk of sexually transmitted infections or pregnancy.